saarang1995/pokedex/README.md

 ## Hello team

-My name is Saarang Tiwari and I am the developer who built this application.
+My name is Saarang Tiwari and I am the developer who developed this application.

 ## How to run the project